SHPavelSH/operating-systems/system_calls/README.md

 #syscl_2.c

-This is the source code of a basic application that employs the getpid() system call to returns its process id
+This is the source code of a basic application that employs the getpid() system call to return its process id

 #syscl_3.c